-This Corporate Governance Statement describes the key corporate governance policies and practices of Woolworths Group during the 2017 reporting period through to the date of this report.
+This Corporate Governance Statement describes the key corporate governance policies and practices of Woolworths Group during the 2018 reporting period through to the date of this report.

-It was approved by the Woolworths Limited Board on 22 August 2017.
+It has been approved by the Woolworth Group Limited Board.

 Woolworths Group has followed each of the recommendations of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Principles) throughout the period covered by this report.